History of Excellence

 In February, 1962, Dr. Clayton E. Wheeler, Jr. became Chief of the Division and Professor of Dermatologic Medicine.
 The residency training program was reaccredited.
 An NIH training grant and two research grants were approved; these served to initiate and/or expand the research, teaching and patient care activities of the Division.
 On July 1, 1972, the Division became a full-fledged Department of Dermatology in the UNC School of Medicine and Dr. Wheeler became its Chair in October, 1972.
 Outlying clinics were started in 1969 and AHEC clinics were added in 1974.
 A dermatology inpatient service was established in 1976.
 A program in Mohs surgery was established in 1980.
 On September 30, 1987, Dr. Wheeler retired from the chairmanship after 25 years as Chief or Chair of Dermatology and stayed on as Professor Emeritus.
 On October 1, 1987, Dr. Robert A. Briggaman became Chair of the department.
 Dr. Briggaman retired from the chairmanship in 1999 and will remain as Professor Emeritus.
 His successor, Dr. Luis A. Diaz, was named Professor and Chair of the Department January 1, 2000.
 After Dr. Diaz’s retirement December 31, 2016, he remains at UNC Dermatology as a Distinguished Professor and Chair Emeritus.
-Dr. Nancy Thomas became the Chair of the Department January 1, 2017-May 1, 2023, after moving through the academic ranks at UNC Dermatology.
+Dr. Nancy Thomas was the Chair of the Department January 1, 2017-May 1, 2023, after moving through the academic ranks at UNC Dermatology.
 Currently, the Department is chaired by an Interim Chair, Dr. Margaret Helton.